Pixelwise Uncertainty Quantification of Accelerated MRI Reconstruction: Results

 Similarly, Figure~\ref{fig5:Result} compares the absolute reconstruction error (windowed and magnified to enhance visualization) with the QR\hyp based and ResM\hyp based uncertainty maps for three representative knee datasets at $4$\hyp fold undersampling.

 Figure~\ref{fig6:Result} overlays the QR\hyp based uncertainty map on the reconstructed image for an abnormal brain and highlights the one\hyp to\hyp one correspondence between the uncertainty and pathological regions in the reconstruction.
+The zoomed views of the lesion provide better visualization of the subtle reconstruction differences across acceleration factors.